dbaumgarten/yodk/docs/nolol.md

 ## Compile-time constants
 NOLOL has compile time constants.
 Mentionings of the constant will be replaced with their value when compiling.
 This is usefull for configuration purposes, especially when combined with the [include-feature](/nolol?id=including-files).
 This way you can seperate and therefore easier re-use configuration and code.

+Constants must can not be defined inside blocks (if, while or macro), but must always be on the top-level of a file.

 [const_override.nolol](generated/code/nolol/const_override.nolol ':include')

 will result in: